zmargv/msm_associations/README.md

     rails generate starter:resource character movie_id:integer actor_id:integer name:string

-`rake db:migrate` and navigate to [http://localhost:3000/characters](http://localhost:3000/characters) and verify that the CRUD resource boilerplate was generated properly.
+`rails db:migrate` and navigate to [http://localhost:3000/characters](http://localhost:3000/characters) and verify that the CRUD resource boilerplate was generated properly.
 Then, add a few rows:

-    rake db:seed:characters
+    rails db:seed:characters

 (This might take a minute.)